zjzsliyang/CSAW-HackML-2020/README.md

 ### 3. Prune Backdoored Model & Evaluate the Result

+*estimated prune time: 10 mins on Tesla T4.*

 You can also skip the prune part by downloading the pruned models from [here](https://drive.google.com/drive/folders/1OXLFlGVqfFy6Lq22Qz5pLmWmRViv-OLD?usp=sharing) and still run the following code to see the result.

-Note that currently we can not evaluate `anonymous_2` and `multi_trigger_multi_target` since dataset missing or make no sense in `multi_trigger_multi_target` part.
+Note that currently we can not evaluate `anonymous_2` and `multi_trigger_multi_target` since dataset missing or it make no sense in `multi_trigger_multi_target` part.

 ```shell
 python3 prune_model.py $model_name